vzhgit/elk/index_pattern/index_pattern.md

 Kibana stores all information in `.kibana` index (in OpenSearch it's alias and index has another name: `.kibana_1`) To manipulate with UNIDs we need the same index.
 So we just create a copy of the original index.
 ## 2.1 Get current settings of the index
-execute following query
+execute following query and remove all information about aliases and system information from settings part
 ```
   GET /.kibana_1
 ```
-and remove all information about aliases and system information from settings part and

 ## 2.2 Create a temporary index:
 ```
 PUT /kibana_copy